-Although informal consultation may have taken place during the pre-development advice stage the statutory consultation period will now begin in accordance with the current Statement of Community Involvement or SCI, which can be downloaded from this webpage.
+Although informal consultation may have taken place during the pre-application advice stage, the statutory consultation period will now begin in accordance with the current Statement of Community Involvement or SCI, which can be downloaded from this webpage.

 All comments received will form part of the planning file.
 They are available for public inspection and will be considered during the formal assessment of the application.

-Comments must be received in writing (email, letter or fax).
-If anyone wishing to put forward a formal comment has problems with written methods they are required to contact us to discuss other suitable recording methods.
+Comments must be received in writing (email or letter).
+If anyone wishing to put forward a formal comment has problems with written methods they can contact us to discuss other suitable recording methods.

 Dealing with concerns or objections

-Even when pre-application advice has been provided, it is not unheard of for unexpected issues to arise during the formal process or for people to raise a concern that they had not mentioned previously.
-If problems do arise during the formal planning stage, the planning officer will call the applicant or agent to discuss it.
-If there is time within the 8 week period for amended plans to be submitted to overcome the issues then the officer will advise you.
+Even when pre-application advice has been provided, it is not unheard of for unexpected issues to arise during the formal process or for people to raise a concern that they had not been previously identified.
+If issues do arise during the formal planning stage, the planning officer will call the applicant or agent to discuss them and may invite amendments where and when appropriate.

-Please be aware that if amended plans or details such as additional surveys or evidence are required then they may need to go out for re-consultation.
-This can add an additional 21 days to the process depending on the nature of the amendment.
+Please be aware that if amended plans or details such as additional surveys or evidence are required then these may need to go out for re-consultation.
+Whilst discretionary, this can add an additional 21 days to the process depending on the nature of the amendment.

 The Formal Assessment and Decision Making

-Find out what happens once a decision is made here.
+Find out what happens once a decision is made on our planning decisions webpage.